Pterostylis littoralis

-Pterostylis littoralis, commonly known as the coastal leafy greenhood, is a plant in the orchid family Orchidaceae and is endemic to South Australia.
+Pterostylis littoralis, commonly known as coastal leafy greenhood, is a plant in the orchid family Orchidaceae and is endemic to South Australia.
 Flowering plants have up to five pale green flowers with darker green stripes and brownish tips.
 The flowers have a narrow, pale green labellum.
 Non-flowering plants have a rosette of leaves on a short, thin stalk but flowering plants lack the rosette, instead having four or five stem leaves.